The Brothers (1947 film): Development

 L.A.G.
 Strong's novel was published in 1932.
 Strong was a friend of David MacDonald and in 1936 they agreed to make a film of the novel together.
 Plans were delayed until after the war, during which time MacDonald established himself as a leading documentarian.
 MacDonald took the project to Sydney Box who was enthusiastic about making it.

 Box wanted Ann Todd, star of The Seventh Veil, to play the lead, as the second part of the two-picture million dollar contract she signed in the wake of the success of The Seventh Veil.
 Daybreak was to be the first and in March 1946 Box said he hoped to star Todd in The Brothers after that film.

 Box wanted Emlyn Williams to play John and Michael Redgrave to play Fergus.
 Emlyn Williams dropped out and was replaced by Eric Portman.
 Portman refused to make a film with Todd and was replaced by Duncan Macrae.
 Redgrave dropped out to make Fame is the Spur and was replaced by Maxwell Reed.
 Todd did not want to work with Reed as she had not enjoyed working with him on Daybreak Patricia Roc played the role instead.
 Roc was reluctant to take a role refused by Todd but eventually agreed.
 Her fee was £5,000.
 (Roc had reportedly been kicked off Diggers Republic – which became Diamond City – because of her involvement in a divorce scandal.
 She made the film after shooting Canyon Passage in Hollywood.)

 MacDonald knew the film would be troublesome censorwise because of the material.
 "We hope to get by in the French way", said MacDonald.
 "Rape, murder and nature, that's about all."

 Filming

 The unit moved to the Isle of Skye in July 1947.

 Roc ended up enjoying working on the film and said the role was her favourite, in part because of an eight-week location shoot on the Isle of Skye.
 Studio work took place at Shepherds Bush in September 1946.

-US Version
+Release

+The film premiered at the Gaumont Theatre on Haymarket, London on 12 May 1947.

 The film encountered censorship challenges for its release in the US, in part because of its depiction of illicit whisky manufacturing.
 However Sydney Box managed to get the film passed by the US censors by adding some shots where detectives arrived on the island to break the operation, and filming an ending where the hero and heroine – the "good" characters – survived instead of being murdered.